AlperHuseyn/artificial-intelligence-and-machine-learning-with-python/README.md

 - Comprehensive collection of AI and ML notes and resources
 - Covers a wide range of topics, including supervised and unsupervised learning, deep learning, TensorFLow, PyTorch, Theano, and more
 - Real-world examples and case studies
-- Easy-to-understand explanations with clear diagrams and code snippets

 ## Installation